 Fifty-six hours and a hundred miles or so (didn’t really keep track..hehe).
-For friendship and love of adventure.
+We were off to some Ilocos attractions, for friendship and love of adventure.
 That’s what that trip was all about.
 Happy birthday to me.

 May 15, 2009, 12mn.
 Quite an early start for late risers like us.
 But the fun just started as we braved the traffic of mega Manila to go up north of the country.